RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kinds Of Roles!

 The Evergreen Look

-With Ambareesh, the best was always on our fingertips.
-From wearing a saree to the blonde look and the evergreen dashing hero that he was, carried every look professionally and won the hearts of the audience all across Karnataka.
-RIP Ambareesh, we miss you!
+From wearing a saree to the blonde look and the evergreen dashing hero that he was, he carried every look professionally and won the hearts of the audience all across Karnataka.
+RIP Ambareesh, we will miss you!

 Most Read: A Timeline From 2013: When Ambareesh Showed His Love For The Kingfisher Derby In Bangalore